Arthur Uther Pendragon: Political career

 Pendragon is a self-proclaimed English eccentric, and says that this helps him in his political work.
 He has stood in several elections — most recently as an Independent candidate for Salisbury in 2010, 2015, 2017, 2019 and 2024.

 Personal life

 In 2003, Pendragon published his autobiography, The Trials of Arthur (revised 2012), co-written with counterculture author C. J. Stone.
 In it, he claimed to be one of those Druids "whose motivations are fundamentally political and radical".
 It was also noted that Pendragon viewed Britain as "a land, not an identity", "a feeling" and "it welcomes all who arrive on these shores".
 Pendragon said his patriotism was "inclusive, not exclusive... [and] welcoming of other cultures and other stories".
 The book further stated that Pendragon could be self-centred, vain, and impatient with others, and that he was sometimes unable to see perspectives other than his own but it conceded that he was "a man who laughed at himself" and acknowledged that some in Britain's Druidic community thought Pendragon brought Druidry into disrepute with his politicised campaigns and direct action tactics.

+Media

+Pendragon’s media presence includes a notable appearance in the 1997 television series Monarchy: The Nation Decides, which examined the role of the British Crown in modern society.
+His life and activism have also been the focus of multiple documentaries, including the 2013 release Being King Arthur, which explores his claims to the Pendragon legacy and his legal battles surrounding Stonehenge, and the 2019 film Blessings from the Front, which documents his ongoing spiritual work and leadership within the Druid community.